divyanair10/Orion-finance-transformation/00_orion_blueprint/orion_blueprint.md

 The close currently takes **nine business days**, against a Board-mandated target of five.
 It unfolds roughly like this:

 Days 1–2 are sub-ledger close — AP/AR cutoff and intercompany billing cutoff, run out of SSC Poland.
 Days 2–3 handle fixed asset roll-forward, inventory close, and payroll accruals across SSC Poland and FinOps India.
 By days 3–4, each of the 17 entities closes its own GL independently — there's no synchronised close calendar across entities, which is itself part of the problem.
-Days 4–6 are consolidation, where Corporate Finance layers manual adjustments on top of the SAP consolidation module's output, because the module's output alone isn't trusted.
+Days 4–6 are consolidation, where Corporate Finance layers manual adjustments on top of the SAP consolidation Phase's output, because the Phase's output alone isn't trusted.
 Days 6–7 cover balance sheet reconciliation and substantiation — 18 reconciliation packs per entity, using inconsistent templates.
 Days 7–8 are spent assembling the management reporting pack, which currently means stitching together 42 separate Excel files.
 The cycle closes on days 8–9 with review, final adjustments, and sign-off at the Close Steering Committee.

 **The baseline numbers you'll be measured against:**